Shana Tesh

-Shana Tesh born Milady in 1987 is Belgian television personality and singer of Chilean and Spanish origin.
+Shana Tesh born Milady in 1987 is a Belgian television personality and singer of Chilean and Spanish origin.

 In 2003, she took part in the French television series À la Recherche de la Nouvelle Star based on the popular British show Pop Idol.
 She appeared in that contest under her real name Milady.

 In 2004, she released a remake of the Spanish hit "Porque te vas" and in 2006, released "Boum Boum Boum", a song in Spanish language which was a chart success in France, in addition to appearing in Belgian French charts and in Switzerland.
 She followed it with an album of Latin sounds titled Musica.